ubco-cmps/phys111_course/about/unsyllabus_bits/course_tools.md

 Even though the tools above are required for this course, if you have a moral or legal objection to my use of these tools, please do reach out to me and we can likely find an acceptable accommodation.
 ```

-### Link your Canvas account to Gradescope
+### Link your Canvas account to Gradescope [Required]

-You should then be guided through a series of steps to create an account, set a password, and link it to our course.

 On the left sidebar in Canvas, click on Gradescope.
 <img src="../images/GradescopeAccount.gif" width="40%">

+You should then be guided through a series of steps to create an account, set a password, and link it to our course.

 This is **very** important for you to do as it'll be our primary mechanism for delivering you feedback in this course.